 If you have been without natural teeth for some time, you may have experienced significant jawbone loss.
 In this case, your dentist will discuss the likelihood or having additional implants or longer implants placed such as pterygoid or zygomatic implants in the upper jaw to better support replacement teeth.

-If you’re suitable for All-on-4® implants and decide to go ahead, your dentist will tailor your treatment plan with details such as times and costs.
+If you’re suitable for full mouth dental implants, including All-on-4® implants and decide to go ahead, your dentist will tailor your treatment plan with details including a cost estimate and schedule of appointments.

 Following this appointment, you’ll have pre-surgery records taken and you’ll also meet your dental technician to choose the shape and shade of your teeth.

-2. Alveolectomy procedure to prepare the jaw for All-on-4® teeth
+2. Alveolectomy procedure to prepare the jaw for a full arch bridge

 On the date of your surgery, your dentist will first remove any remaining teeth and will perform the alveolectomy to recontour the jawbone and create a flat surface for your replacement teeth.
 This will involve making incisions in the gum to access the jawbone.